How Can I Get My Child's Text Messages Sent To My Phone?

 5. On your iPhone, go to Settings > Messages > Text Message Forwarding.

-6. Toggle the button next to your child's device.
+6. Toggle the button next to the number of the target device.

-Note that this method requires you to have access to their iPhone, and they may be able to disable the forwarding feature if they become aware of it.
+Note that this method requires you to have access to their iPhone, and kids may be able to disable the forwarding feature if they become aware of it.

-For Android devices, you can use third-party apps such as SMS Forwarder or MightyText to set up text message forwarding.
-These apps require installation on both your device and your child's device.
-Once set up, they will forward incoming SMS messages from your child's phone to yours.
+For Android devices, you can use third-party software such as SMS Forwarder or MightyText to set up message forwarding.
+These require installation on both your device and the target.
+Once set up, they will forward incoming SMS messages from their phone to yours.

-Keep in mind that these apps only work for SMS messages and do not include multimedia messages or data from messaging apps like WhatsApp or Telegram.
+Keep in mind, this only works for SMS messages and do not include multimedia messages or data from WhatsApp or Telegram.

 Using third-party messaging apps

-Some popular messaging apps offer built-in parental control features that allow parents to monitor their child's chats:
+Some popular messaging apps offer built-in technology to allow parents to monitor their child's chats:

 WhatsApp

-If your child uses WhatsApp, you can use the app's web version (WhatsApp Web) to monitor their chats.
+If your child uses WhatsApp, you can use the app's web version to monitor their chats.
 To do this:

-1. Open WhatsApp on your child's phone and tap the menu icon (three vertical dots).
+1. Open WhatsApp and tap the menu icon (three vertical dots).

 2. Select "WhatsApp Web."